R1 | RAUMLICHTMUSIK

 Directors’ statement

-Fischinger’s R-1, Ein Formspiel became a conceptual seed for my own work R111 (1999), which was recognized in 2024 by the International Association of Art Critics Japan as a pinnacle of media art at the turn of the millennium.
+Fischinger’s R-1, Ein Formspiel became a conceptual seed for my own work R111 (1999), which was recognized in 2024 by the International Association of Art Critics Japan as the potential pinnacle of media art at the turn of the millennium.
 Collaborating with Harald Pulch and Ralf Ott on an expanded documentary about Oskar and Elfriede Fischinger was a highlight, introducing Der Absolute Film to audiences who had never encountered it.

 Michael Saup, Berlin 2023